jeppan875/ubittest/README.md

 #### Lambdas

 Nextjs comes with a built in feature for creating serverless lambdas.
 By making a folder in the pages directory called api each file there becomes a lambda function.
-There is one file ther called articles.js which handles get, post and delete requests.
-In apiLib directory I have creted the functions for handling each request plus validation schema with Joi.
+There is one file there called articles.js which handles get, post and delete requests.
+In apiLib directory I have created the functions for handling each request plus validation schema with Joi.

 Endpoints:

 POST api/articles
 GET api/articles, api/articles?slug=slug
 DELETE api/articles?slug=slug

+I have provided a postman collection which can be imported into postman for making these requests, ubit.postman_collection.json.
+It comes with a post request which has the required fields prefilled.
+Just change what you want and send the requests.

 #### dynamodb